digital-sound-antiques/vgm-conv/README.md

   -D whiteNoiseAttenuation=n   Volume attenuation for the SSG noice.
 0<=n<=127.
                                The default value is 68.

+YM2413 to OPL (YM3812/Y8950/YM3526/YMF262) OPTIONS

+  -D opllVariant=ym2413|vrc7|ymf281b   Specify the YM2413 variant name.
+If not
+                                       specified, it is detected from the VGM
+                                       header.

+YM2413 to YM2608 OPTIONS

+  -D opllVariant=ym2413|vrc7|ymf281b   Specify the YM2413 variant name.
+If not
+                                       specified, it is detected from the VGM
+                                       header.

 YM2203 to YM2151 OPTIONS

   -D ssgAttenuation=n          Volume attenuation for the SSG.
 0<=n<=127.
 The